 Market Data for Biochar:

-*The global biochar market grew from USD 572.76 million in 2015 to USD 1.48 billion in 2018 and is expected to reach USD 3.82 billion by 2025, at a CAGR of 14.5% between 2019 and 2025.
+The global biochar market grew from USD 572.76 million in 2015 to USD 1.48 billion in 2018 and is expected to reach USD 3.82 billion by 2025, at a compound annual growth rate (CAGR) of 14.5% between 2019 and 2025.

-*North American countries (the U.S., Canada, and Mexico) are increasingly investing in biochar in industries (pharmaceuticals, agriculture, etc.), which is anticipated to further this regional market’s growth in the years ahead.
+North American countries (the U.S., Canada, and Mexico) are increasingly investing in biochar in industries (pharmaceuticals, agriculture, etc.), which is anticipated to further this regional market’s growth in the years ahead.

 Agriculture emerged as the largest application segment in 2015 and is estimated to generate revenue over USD 2.44 billion by 2025.